matthewfeickert/talk-Argonne-lunch-seminar/talk.md

 <br>

 .kol-1-2[
-- For hard cuts the significance was calculated by applying the cut and then using the remaining $S$ and $B$ events
+- For hard cuts the significance was calculated by applying the cut and than using the remaining $S$ and $B$ events
 - But for the differentiable model there aren't cuts, so approximate cuts with the sigmoid approach and weights
 - Comparing the two methods shows good agreement
 - Can see that the approximation to the hard cuts improves with larger $\alpha$